Vostok (Russian train): History

-On 31 January 1954, Beijing-Moscow through train commenced operations, the train service is operated by Soviet Union, and the train number continued the Beijing-Manzhouli 1/2, the frequency increased from two trains per week to three trains.
-The travel time and distance is 214 hrs and 9050 km respectively, becoming the longest international train by travel distance.
+On 31 January 1954, Beijing-Moscow through train commenced operations, the train service is operated by Soviet Union, and the train number continued the Beijing-Manzhouli 1/2, the frequency increased from two trains per week to three.
+The travel time and distance are 214 hrs and 9050 km respectively, becoming the longest international train by travel distance.

-Due to Sino-Soviet split and rescheduling in China, the train number changed from 1/2 to 19/20 in China and 17/18 in Soviet Union, the train is reduced to one train per week.
-The train is continued to operated by Soviet Railways and attached 2 hard sleepers, canteen and postal coaches from CR Beijing.
-In 1983, the train number is unified as 19/20.
+Due to Sino-Soviet split and rescheduling in China, the train number changed from 1/2 to 19/20 in China and 17/18 in Soviet Union, the route was reduced to one train per week.
+The train continued to be operated by Soviet Railways and attached 2 hard sleepers, canteen and postal coaches from CR Beijing.
+In 1983, the train number was unified as 19/20.
 In 1989, Soviet Railways commenced a second 19/20 train and attached an additional coach for Moscow-Shenyang between 1992 and 1996.

-After the dissolution of Soviet Union, the operations were transferred to RZD.
+After the dissolution of the Soviet Union, the operations were transferred to RZD.
 During the third acceleration campaign in 2000, the train was elevated to K19/20 fast train.
-In 2008. all coaches are refurbished and phasing out German made coaches.
+In 2008, all coaches are refurbished and German-made coaches were phased out.

-From 9 July 2020, RZD reschedules Vostok to attach coaches of 062М/061М to Vladivostok, and use the same train no. between Moscow and Chita, while the Zabaikalsk section as 320Ч/319Ч and Chinese section as K20/19.
+From 9 July 2020, RZD rescheduled Vostok to attach coaches of 062М/061М to Vladivostok, and use the same train number between Moscow and Chita, while the Zabaikalsk section as 320Ч/319Ч and Chinese section as K20/19.

 Due to COVID-19, all Vostok trains terminates service at Zaibaikalsk, non-Russian passengers are refused entry and the train will directly transported back to Moscow.
-Vostok services was suspended from 5 February 2020.
+Vostok services were suspended on 5 February 2020.

 Train composition

-Type 61-4440 coaches for K19/20 are manufactured by Tver, composing of 4 pax room platzkart, accessible-friendly 4 pax room and a 2 pax room platzkart with broadcast room and accessible lavatory, the premium kupe have 9 rooms for 2 pax and all coaches are installed with surveillance systems, bathrooms, telephone and fire alert systems.
-The forementioned coaches are commenced from 2018 and are closed-circuits.
+Type 61-4440 coaches for K19/20 are manufactured by Tver, composing of 4 passengers compartments platzkart (3rd class), accessible-friendly 4 passengers compartment and a 2 passengers compartment platzkart with broadcast compartment and accessible lavatory, the premium kupe (2nd class) have 9 compartment for 2 passengers and all coaches are installed with surveillance systems, bathrooms, telephone and fire alert systems.
+The aforementioned coaches are commenced from 2018 and are closed-circuits.
 As for Chinese section coaches are Type 18 canteen and platzkart.

-There will be 18 coaches between Zabaikalsk and Moscow, which 13 platzkart, 3 premium kupe, canteen and luggage 1 each, and will attach the CR canteen and platzkart coaches from Manzhouli to Beijing, thus there will be 18 coaches in Chinese section.
+There will be 18 coaches between Zabaikalsk and Moscow, which 13 platzkart (3rd), 3 premium kupe (2nd class), canteen and luggage 1 each, and will attach the CR canteen and platzkart coaches from Manzhouli to Beijing, thus there will be 18 coaches in Chinese section.

 In addition, Vostok used to attach a premium kupe and platzkart to Pyongyang and change to K27/28.
 However, due to low ridership and technical issues, the coaches are rearranged to Rossiya and send by KSR.

 Due to gauge differences, all trains must break of gauge at Zabaikalsk station, and passenger must clear immigration and wait for five hours.